tholok97/rundeck-issue-5398-example-plugin/README.md

 ## Usage

-Create a new Rundeck job with one option called "testoption" with some default value, and one workflow Node Step: `Issue 5398 example`.
+Create a new Rundeck job with one option called "testoption" with the default value "testvalue", and one workflow Node Step: `Issue 5398 example`.
 Leave the default value of "Script".
 Run the job, and observe the behavoir described in the issue.

 You should see output like this: